-With over 16,000 hotel lodging, vacation rentals and individually owned condominium rentals not readily available in general search queries, by developing an OTA specifically focused on this small but rapidly growing travel region, PURE expects that it can quickly carve out a niche in Latin America and grow its OTA into a dominating platform within the Central American and
+With as much as 20,000 hotel lodging, vacation rentals and individually owned condominium rentals not readily available in general online search queries, by developing an OTA specifically focused on this small but rapidly growing travel region, PURE expects that it can quickly carve out a niche in Latin America and grow Oveedia into a dominating online travel platform within Central America and the Caribbean.

-Caribbean region.
 According to TripAdvisor, reviews for lodging in this region are increasing and indicates that there are a growing number of travelers flocking to this region.
 However, the Company has not identified any saturation of competitive OTA's specific to the Central American-Caribbean region; which again supports and validates the Company's business model and target market.